cran/ukbtools/README.md

 install.packages("ukbtools")

 # Install latest development version
-devtools::install_github("kenhanscombe/ukbtools", build_vignettes = TRUE, dependencies = TRUE)
+devtools::install_github("kenhanscombe/ukbtools", dependencies = TRUE)

 ```

 <br>

 __Note:__ This package is in beta - it is feature complete but may contain unknown bugs.
-If anything does not work, first re-install the package `devtools::install_github("kenhanscombe/ukbtools", build_vignettes = TRUE, dependencies = TRUE, force = TRUE)` to get the latest development version.
+If anything does not work, first re-install the package `devtools::install_github("kenhanscombe/ukbtools", dependencies = TRUE, force = TRUE)` to get the latest development version.
 If it is still not working, [let me know](https://github.com/kenhanscombe/ukbtools/issues) and I'll fix it.

 <br>